-In principle, our intensive course is an education program that targets persons who have graduated from an undergraduate school of a university and, unlike a general course where the student completes the Master Program and then enters the Doctoral Program, is designed with the objective of the student obtaining a doctoral degree from the start.
-Based on a curriculum that complements various fields of education through collaborations with universities nationwide and short-term, intensive seminars, the course fosters human resources equipped with practical ability related to high-performance computation as well as highly professional knowledge and skills related to the fields of computational science.
+In principle, our intensive course is an education program that appeals to those who have graduated from the undergraduate school of a university and, unlike a general course where the student completes the Master Program and then enters the Doctoral Program, is designed with the objective of the student obtaining a doctoral degree from the start.
+Based on a curriculum that complements various fields of education through short-term, intensive seminars, the course fosters human resources equipped with practical skills related to high-performance computation as well as highly professional knowledge and abilities related to the fields of computational science.